Our church is run by a team of elders. Our elders are responsible for the teaching, leading, running and pastoral care of the church.

 Rob moved from Suffolk to York in 2008 when he came to study Economics and Finance at the University of York.
 He became a Christian at university and began attending Trinity Church at the beginning in 2011.
 Rob now works in York as an accountant and lives with his wife Amelia, after they married in January 2013.

 Tim grew up in the York area, and became a Christian in his mid-teens.
-He moved back to the area in 2013 to complete his Joinery apprenticeship.
-He became a member at Trinity Church York, and was ordained as a deacon in January 2018.
+He first came to Trinity Church York in 2013, and became a deacon in January 2018.
+He is married to Kezia and they live in Norton, Malton.
 He works as a Joiner/Carpenter for a Joinery company based near Malton.

 Ben grew up in the sunny seaside town of Bognor Regis in the deep south of England, where his dad is a vicar.
 He moved to York in 2017 when he decided to chase his now wife, Rachel, to the University of York after the pair met working on a gap year in Kenya.
 He graduated with a degree in Philosophy and Rachel is now in third year studying Human Geography and Environment.
 Together, they were leaders of James College CU.
 He has worked for a coffee shop in York and is now a full time intern for Trinity Church York.